-After login, the console opens on the Dashboard page, which shows an overview of the system status.
-There are various detail panels, showing detected threats, blocked websites, violations of hardware policy, vulnerabilities detected, device security status, numbers of devices running specific Windows versions, and a timeline of recently-discovered threats.
-There is a link from the Device Security Status panel to the Protected Devices page, so you can get more details just by clicking on it.
+After login, the console opens on the Dashboard page (screenshot above), which shows an overview of the system status.
+There are various detail panels, including a timeline of threats detected in the last 24 hours, security status of devices on the network, proportions of devices running specific Windows versions, and licence information.
+You can also see the numbers of threats and vulnerabilities detected, and numbers of devices/applications/websites blocked over the last day, week or month.
+There is a link from the Security Status panel to the Clients page, so you can get more details just by clicking on it.

-Reports page provides a very simple means of running reports on items such as detected threats, and vulnerabilities, websites blocked, and scan results.
-You can specify day, week, month or year as the time interval for the report, or use a custom time period.
+This provides a very easy means of running either summary or detailed reports on items such as detected threats, applications/websites blocked, device access violations, computers with incidents, hardware assets, and scan results.
+You can specify day, week, month, year or as the time interval for the report, or use a custom time period.

 Windows Endpoint Protection Client

-On the Settings page you can download an installation package (full or light) in .exe format.
-You can specify the group that the computer should be added to.
+Before deploying endpoint protection software to clients, you may need to adjust Windows Firewall settings on both server and clients to enable communication between them.
+On the Manage Clients\Install Protection page you can download an installation package in .exe format.
+You can also create your own installer, and specify the group that installed computers should be added to.
 The installer file can be run manually, via a systems management product, or using an AD script.
 You can also email it to users directly from the download page.
 The setup wizard is very quick and easy, so even non-expert users would have no difficulty with it.
-Users with Windows Administrator Accounts can be prevented from uninstalling the software, by ensuring the Uninstall Endpoint Security client privilege in the applicable policy is disabled.
+The default policy settings prevent users (even those with admin accounts) from disabling or uninstalling the software.

 Malware detection scenario